lrzjason/CaptionFusionator/README.md

 The system includes the following components:

 #### 1. caption_blip2.py
 This script generates captions for a collection of images using **BLIP2**.
-The captions are saved in separate files with a '.b2cap' extension.
+By default, the captions are saved in separate files in the image input directory with a '.b2cap' extension.

 #### 2. caption_flamingo.py
 This script uses  **Open Flamingo** to generate captions.
-The captions are saved in separate files with a '.flamcap' extension.
+By default, the captions are saved in separate files in the image input directory with a '.flamcap' extension.

 #### 3. caption_wd14.py
 This script generates tags for images using pre-trained wd14 models.
-By default, captions are saved in the image input directory with the .wd14cap extension
+By default, captions are saved in the image input directory with a '.wd14cap' extension

 #### 4. summarize_with_llama.py
 This script attempts to combine captions/tags using a llama derived model